-Car Insurance Follows the Car
+Rule No.1—Car Insurance Follows the Car

 Excluded drivers are not covered on the car insurance policy.
-In order for a driver to be excluded the named insured who is often the owner of the vehicle needs to sign a form indicating and agreeing that the said driver is excluded.
+In order for a driver to be excluded the named insured, who is often the owner of the vehicle, needs to sign a form indicating and agreeing that the said driver is excluded.
 If the driver does drive the vehicle and is in an accident, the car insurance policy will not provide any coverage.

 Call Your Car Insurance Agent or Carrier

-Calling your agent and being forthcoming with your situation is the best way to get the best insurance coverage available.
-Trying to hide young driver's or other issues which you know could negatively affect your policy premiums can cause you a lot of problems in the future.
+Car insurance is not something about which you should guess or make assumptions.
+Calling your agent and being forthcoming about your situation is the best way to get the best insurance coverage available.
+Trying to hide young drivers or other issues that you know could negatively affect your policy premiums can cause you a lot of problems in the future.

-Remember the purpose of car insurance is to provide coverage (hopefully the coverage you thought you bought) for damages after a loss.
-Paying a lower rate only to wind up with zero coverage is not going to help anyone.
+Remember, the purpose of car insurance is to provide coverage for damages after a loss.
+Paying a lower rate only to wind up with zero coverage is not going to help in the long run.